chdb-io/chdb-builder/README.md

 Local `chdb` library and wheel builder for developers

 #### Audience
-[chdb](https://chdb.io) is automatically built and distributed for end-users.
+[chdb](https://chdb.io) is automatically built and distributed for end-users.<br>
 If you're a developer and need to build chdb locally, this is for you.

 ### Features
 - builds latest chdb from git